OliverOakley/project_two/README.md

 ![gcp1](https://i.gyazo.com/e64d352407d892dba32784c49b813418.png)

 By having all VMs set to europe-west2-b allows them to work together within a network.
 Connected in this network, the VMs have their own roles:
-* master-machine - The master of the Docker Swarm.
+* master-machine - The manager of the Docker Swarm.
 It also creates the microservice application, connects to Jenkins, and connects to GitHub.
 Holds the Ansible Playbook to configure the other three VMs.
 * worker-machine-1/2 - The two workers within the Swarm.
-They are connected to the Master, but contain little else.
+They are connected to the Master via Docker Swarm, but contain little else.
-* nginx-machine - Balances the load between the master and worker machines.
+* nginx-machine - Acts as a reverse proxy and balances the load between the master and worker machines.
 Contains the nginx.conf file.

 How these machines interact within the Swarm and the Network is neatly summarised by this image (courtesy of Suner Syuleyman):